 Private Tour to Petra

-A Short History of Petra
+A Brief Chronology of Petra

-Setting a Tour to Petra from Israel
+Setting a tour of Petra from Israel